BrandonHe/sdl_android_guides/docs/Displaying Information/Menus/index.md

 ```

 #### Add a Submenu
-To create a submenu, first send a `AddSubMenu` RPC.
+To create a submenu, first send an `AddSubMenu` RPC.
 When a response is received from the SDL Core, check if the submenu was added successfully.
 If it was, send an `AddCommand` RPC for each item in the submenu.

 ```java
 int unique_id = 313;